exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 ```bash
 tools/runtests.sh
 ```

-The test output contains summaries and you will find reports in the `luaunit-reports` and `luacov-reports` directories.

 ### Understanding the Sources

-Under [doc/model](../../model) you find a UML model of the project that you can render with [PlantUML](https://plantuml.com/).
+Under [doc/model](../model) you find a UML model of the project that you can render with [PlantUML](https://plantuml.com/).
 We recommend studying the model to understand structure and behavior.

 You can render the model by running: